WebMonitor.fyi logoWebMonitor.fyi

 • Filtering to reduce alert fatigue.
 The AI surfaces changes that match your scope and de-prioritizes noise — only the updates relevant to your jurisdictions and industries.

-• Real-time alerts.
-Notifications fire via email, SMS, or webhook the moment a tracked source publishes a matching change.
+• Automated alerts.
+Notifications fire via email, Slack, or webhook on the first check after a tracked page publishes a matching change — and smart dedup means no repeat alerts while nothing has changed.

 Implementation Strategy for International Policy Monitoring